Components of DLC.Link

 Our Attestation Network (TM) plays the role of a mediator by confirming the outcome for the DLC participants.
 This is the main engine that powers the DLC.Link infrastructure.
 The Bitcoin DLC Attester cryptographically attests to the outcome of events happening in the real world or other chains.

 Every DLC needs an attester.
-At DLC.Link, we acknowledge that the success of our infrastructure is determined by a vibrant ecosystem of a high-quality attesting attesting to outcomes of events outside the Bitcoin blockchain.
+At DLC.Link, we acknowledge that the success of our infrastructure is determined by a vibrant ecosystem of a high-quality attesters attesting to outcomes of events outside the Bitcoin blockchain.

 Smart Contracts